claass/dsnd_projects/disaster_response_pipeline_project/README.md

 # Disaster Response Pipeline Project
+This project is a machine learning pipeline to categorize messages sent during disaster events.
+It includes a web app where an emergency worker can input a new message and get classification results in several categories.
+The web app also displays visualizations of the training data.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.